gohugoio/hugoDocs/content/en/getting-started/quick-start.md

 ### Explanation of commands

 Create the [directory structure] for your project in the `quickstart` directory.
+This command creates a new directory named `quickstart` containing several subdirectories and a default configuration file (`hugo.toml`).

 ```text
 hugo new site quickstart